 There is no "grand" larceny in Connecticut.
 In general, however, the penalties for Larceny (of any kind) and ATTEMPTED Larceny (of any kind) are the same.
-There are differences in what the state would have to prove in order for you to be found guilty of Larceny vs. Attempted Larceny, but the...Read more »
+There are differences in what the state would have to prove in order for you to be found guilty of Larceny vs. Attempted Larceny,...Read more »

 I was charged with a breach of peace for flashing someone in a dunkin donuts drive through.
 I went to court for the first hearing and they let me apply for AR(accelerated rehabilitation) if I get accepted what will I have to do or what are some things I can expect?

 If you get accepted, the Judge may impose conditions upon you that you must adhere to / comply with in order to ultimately have your matter dismissed.
-If by "flashing" you mean that you are alleged to have exposed yourself, the Court may impose some sort of "sex offender counseling" for you, which...Read more »
+If by "flashing" you mean that you are alleged to have exposed yourself, the Court may impose some sort of "sex offender...Read more »

 Claims that he pulled the pin and threw a grenade into a room at my home during a birthday party, not active/ historic item, other kids picked it up and took it into the room, he didn’t have it or pull pin, it was on the floor and wasn’t put together, he picked it up and said it’s fake, and...
 Read more »